SPLAYER-HD/realtimeIOT/README.md

 ![Database_improved ](https://github.com/SPLAYER-HD/realtimeIOT/blob/master/assets/Realtime-Architecture-Database-improved.png)

 With this new database model, we can monitor any kind of devices like a refrigerator, truck doors, truck motor or even in others business cases like casino slot machines or buildings with many sensors and sending different kind of events.

-In a real environment, I would deploy this architecture in AWS.
-There, we can use Fargate service to deploy the containers and RDS to deploy our database.
-On the other hand, with clusters and balancers we can achive auto-scaling.
-The security can be  improved by using https and IP/MAC filtering.
-This will open new business cases with all data collected.

 ## Database Module
     -Modify entity fridge to generalize device types